Skip to main content

 However, a limited number of analyses that do not serve a 'therapeutic purpose' will now be subject to VAT.

-Payment conditions
+Payment terms

 Nomenclature